Blazei/android-quality-config/README.md

 ./graldew updateConfig
 ```

-Feel free to remove all these gradle snippet,these config is hardy to update.
+Feel free to remove all these gradle snippet, these config is hardy to update...
 Except I found bug!

 ###Manual
 If gradle is too complex, just manual download it ^-^